ACloudGuru-Resources/Course_Go_Serverless_with_a_Graph_Database/Chapter3/RESOURCES.md

 More info on CidrBlocks and subnets: https://www.digitalocean.com/community/tutorials/understanding-ip-addresses-subnets-and-cidr-notation-for-networking

-## Lab: Spin up the API stack
+## Lab: Remove the stacks

+### Known issue: ENI Clean up error
-The ENI cleanup plugin occasionally fails - usually when I deploy and remove quickly.
+The ENI cleanup plugin occasionally fails - this happened for me once when I deployed and removed several times in succession.
 The error I get in my sls remove output is:

 "VPC ENI Cleanup: Error: The interface attachment '...' does not exist."